CandleLabAI/DPDR-DATASET/README.md

 ## Dataset description:

 The dataset is divided into two subsets.
 First set consists of 250 retinal fundus images of healthy individuals and second set consists of 250 fundus images of patients with Proliferative Diabetic Retinopathy (PDR).

+## If you are using this dataset, please cite our report:

+@techreport { ref172,
+        title            = "DPDR: A Dataset of Retinal Fundus images of Healthy and Proliferative Diabetic Retinopathy Patients", year             = "2022",
+        author           = "M Krishna Chaitanya and Sparsh Mittal and R Sai Chandra Teja", institution      = "IIT Roorkee",
+        number           = "2022-IITR-103"}